-Below are block diagrams showing the MLP using the fixed or floating-point formats.
+The following block diagrams show the MLP using the fixed or floating-point formats:

-Figure 4: MLP Using Fixed-Point Mode
+Figure 5: MLP Using Fixed-Point Mode

-Figure 5: MLP Using Floating-Point Mode
+Figure 6: MLP Using Floating-Point Mode

-A powerful feature available in the Achronix MLP is the ability to connect several MLPs with dedicated highspeed cascade paths.
+A powerful feature available in the Achronix MLP is the ability to connect several MLPs with dedicated high-speed cascade paths.
 The cascade paths allow for the adder tree to extend across multiple MLP blocks in a column without using extra fabric routing resources, and a data cascade/broadcast path is available to send operands across multiple MLP blocks.
 Cascading input or result data to multiple MLPs in parallel allows for complex, multi-element operations to be performed efficiently without the need for extra routing.
-Below is a diagram showing the cascade paths across MLPs.
+The following diagram shows the cascade paths across MLPs:

-Figure 6: MLP Cascade Path
+Figure 7: MLP Cascade Path